okspy47/okspy47/README.md

 <h2 align="center">Hi 👋!
-My name is OkSpy and I'm a FiveM & Web Developer from Romania!</h2>
+My name is OkSpy and I'm a System Admin, Python & Web Developer from Romania!</h2>

 ###